Applying to Medical School

-- Letters of recommendation are due by February 1.
+- Letters of recommendation are due by April 1.
 Candidates' materials will be presented to the Health Professions Advisory Committee (HPAC) in the order in which files are completed.
-We strongly recommend generating letter requests, especially those for faculty, in early December with a deadline of February 1 so that they can use winter break to write.
+We strongly recommend generating letter requests, especially those for faculty, in December so that they can use winter break to write.
 Check your account frequently to monitor receipt of letters as you may need to follow up with evaluators whose letters have not been submitted.

 - Applicants who wish to request an LOR for a later date may do so (e.g. from a supervisor at a new job or from a professor who is just getting to know you.)
 However, note that candidates will not be presented to the Health Professions Advising Committee until their files are complete (all LORs and other documents received and MCAT taken.)